NOTICE TO ALL NONIMMIGRANT VISA APPLICANTS

 Legal Rights For Workers in the United States

 The William Wilberforce Trafficking Victims Protection Reauthorization Act (WWTVPA) came into effect in December 2008.
 The Act requires that an individual applying for an employment-based nonimmigrant visa is made aware of his or her legal rights under federal immigration, labor, and employment laws.
 This includes information on the illegality of slavery, peonage, trafficking in persons, sexual assault, extortion, blackmail, and worker exploitation in the United States.
-Please read this pamphlet prior to your visa interview.
+Please read the pamphlet in English or in Tagalog prior to your visa interview.
 You will be asked if you have received, read, and understood its contents.

 For inquiries related to this matter, please e-mail us at ConsManilaNIV@state.gov.